aslab/HiggsModel/README.md

 # HiggsModel
-A (simulation) model for the Higgs robot
+A multiperspective model of the Higgs robot.

 Model-driven Engineering is an engineering method that uses models as central assets for system development.
 System models have always been a central resource for engineers (e.g. to do simulations) but the scope and applications of models are continuously increasing.